Update: ‘Name’ section added.

 Swedish high-performance electrified carmaker Polestar has laid out a robust plan to become a significant player in the luxury EV space.
-The company has three electric vehicles in the pipeline, including a Tesla Model Y rival – the Polestar 4.
+The company has three electric vehicles in the pipeline, and future Polestar models include a Tesla Model Y rival: the Polestar 4.

 The Polestar 4 could become the brand’s key volume achiever as it would compete in a segment popular in the brand’s central markets such as the U.S., China, and the UK.
 Polestar says that the 4 will be a “premium sport SUV” that costs similar to the Porsche Macan.
 In the EV world, though, the Tesla Model Y and the Audi Q6 e-tron Sportback would be the main contenders.
 In 2025, the Lotus Type 134 will join the list, and it could be technically related to the 4.